kim-dam-petersen/swisseph-module/README.md

 The Java Source has slightly modified, see Change Log below, to remove deprecated features and to use preferred types in public methods.
+The Java Source files are encoded by UTF-8, this is only relevant for ODEGREE_-, OMINUTE_-, and OSECOND_STRING constants in SwissData.java.

 The module exports all public classes and methods of Thomas Macks Java port - it is defined by: